trailofbits/algo/docs/cloud-amazon-ec2.md

 ### Set up an AWS user

-In the AWS console, find the users (“Identiy and Access Management”, a.k.a.
+In the AWS console, find the users (“Identity and Access Management”, a.k.a.
 IAM users) menu: click Services > IAM.

 Activate multi-factor authentication (MFA) on your root account.
 The simplest choice is the mobile app "Google Authenticator."
 A hardware U2F token is ideal (less prone to a phishing attack), but a TOTP authenticator like this is good enough.